Share this:

 Books on Race, Diversity, Inclusion, Equity, and Race Relations for Adults and Children

-The recent Black Lives Matter and social justice movement across the United States and worldwide is not new.
-In part, based on systemic and systematic racism, the intersection of race, race relations, and racial prejudice has plighted African and Black Americans, LatinX, indigenous people, and people of color for centuries.
+Black Lives Matter and social justice movements across the United States and worldwide are nothing new.
+In part based on systemic and systematic racism that has plagued African and Black Americans, LatinX, indigenous people, and people of color for centuries.
+The intersection of race, race relations, and racial prejudice has contributed to the issue.

 Receive our newsletter for all things Black Cincinnati!